 Click here to learn about how we are supporting our customers during COVID-19

 August 30, 2016

-Back To Information Security Resources
+Information Security Guide

 Privacy and data breaches continue to dominate the headlines of major newspapers as organizations, big and small, fall victim to both malicious crimes and unfortunate mistakes.
 With a focus on protecting the confidential information of employees, customers and their organization, business leaders no longer consider information security policies and procedures a “should,” but rather a “must.”

 While the 2015 Shred-it Information Security Tracker survey found that more organizations are becoming aware of their current obligations and requirements to securely protect their data, it also saw that awareness does not always translate into action.